-Join us in giving hope to a rainforest that’s 93% gone.
-That statistic isn’t working for anyone, so we’ve launched a citizen initiative to restore native tree cover without the *help* of agrochemical companies!
-And as we’ve done since 2010, we’ll keep on giving organically grown, native species trees to smallholders in Brazil’s endangered Atlantic Rainforest.
+Now you can join us in giving hope to a rainforest that’s 93% gone.
+That statistic isn’t working for anyone, so we’re growing this global citizen initiative to restore native tree cover by encouraging organic regenerative agroforestry methods in the countryside, and organic afforestation methods in urban areas.

 My name is Alana Lea, creator of the iGiveTrees crowdfunding campaigns and projects.
 Through trial and error, over the last eight years, we‘ve discovered a way to restore real hope.
 With your funding partership, I’ve been able to give trees to small Brazilian communities through local NGOs.
 In turn, they are replanting an endangered rainforest, to restore biodiversity, produce more oxygen, rebalance water systems, and sink more carbon for the benefit of the whole planet.